bencardoen/SubPrecisionContactDetection.jl/README.md

 ## Installation
+This project is developed using Julia.
+For ease of use and to maximize reproducibility we also provide container images using Singularity.

 ### Portable & fastest way using Singularity
 You can use an optimized [Singularity](https://duckduckgo.com/?t=ffab&q=singularity+ce+docs&ia=web) image, which has all dependencies pre-installed.

 If you do not have Singularity, please see the documentation for detailed [installation instructions](https://docs.sylabs.io/guides/2.6/user-guide/installation.html#).

+The below steps are examples, but may not be complete for each platform, for the reference instructions, please visit [installation instructions](https://docs.sylabs.io/guides/2.6/user-guide/installation.html#).

 #### Singularity on Linux
 Fedora/RPM